swordwielder/url-shortener/README.md

 ##  Instructions

 **Once it runs, you will see a text field for it to be entered, in the text field, any link that starts with "https://" may be entered**
-**Any previously short.ly link may also be entered for the original link**
+**Any previously bit.ly link may also be entered for the original link**

 ## How it was built